Volt Electronic Banking Save, Spend & CMA Terms and Conditions

 7. Withdrawals and payments

 Please take care when you enter the details of the other account.
-The Volt app will warn you to check the payment details you entered before you complete a Pay Anyone transaction and in time for you to cancel the transaction.
+We will warn you to check the payment details you entered before you complete a Pay Anyone or NPP transaction and in time for you to cancel the transaction.

 We may be able to recover transactions made to the wrong account.
 More on that in clause 9.

 Be aware that if a payment is made by you on a day that is not a business day, we will process the payment on the next business day.

 When we do not process a withdrawal or payment

 We may decide not to process a withdrawal or payment from your account if:

 - the available balance is not enough to cover the transaction